rAPIdy-org/rAPIdy/README.md

 ```

 > [!NOTE]
+> `rAPIdy` allows you to define handlers just like in <a href="https://docs.aiohttp.org/en/stable/web_quickstart.html" target="blank">aiohttp-quickstart</a>,
+> but with a key improvement:
-> `rAPIdy` supports defining handlers in the same way as <a href="https://docs.aiohttp.org/en/stable/web_quickstart.html" target="blank">aiohttp-quickstart</a> except that request is no longer a required parameter for functional handlers.
+> the `request` parameter is no longer required for functional handlers
 >
-> If you need to get the current `request` in the handler,
+> If you need to access the current `request` within a handler,
-> create an attribute with an arbitrary name and be sure to specify the `web.Request` type, and rAPIdy will substitute the current `web.Request` instance in that place.
+> simply declare an attribute with any name of your choosing and specify its type as `web.Request`. rAPIdy will automatically replace this attribute with the current instance of `web.Request`.
 > ```python
 > from rapidy import web
 >